danzinger/grav-theme-vela/README.md

 ##### Basic Settings

 * **Title in Menu** Here you can add a title/name to appear in the top of the menu.
 You can also provide a HTML-string with inline styles here.
-* **Logo** Here you can upload a logo to appear in the top of the menu.
+* **Logo** You can use a logo or not.
+In case you like to use one, you can upload an image here to appear in the top of the menu.
 You can also resize your logo as desired.
 * **Hamburger animation** You may use any other animation style.
 See [here](https://jonsuh.com/hamburgers) for reference.

 ##### Markdown Notices Settings